2025 hiring costs in Europe’s top remote-work destinations

 The White Card (fehér kártya) is the main permit for individual remote workers who already earn their income based outside of Hungary.
 The capital city, Budapest, has developed a significant digital nomad community, with plenty of dedicated coworking spaces and regular networking events.

-The White Card is valid for one year, renewable once for a maximum two-year stay.
+The White Card is valid for 1 year and is renewable once for a maximum of 2 years.
 Applicants need to prove they have at least €3,000 net monthly income for the six months prior to application and provide proof of Hungarian accommodation upfront.

 However, family members cannot accompany holders on the White Card and must apply through separate visa categories.
 The permit doesn’t provide a pathway to permanent residency.